GradML-CS6923/dl_interview_template/README.md

 ## 📧 Contact

-- Technical questions: ta-interviews@gradml.com
+- Technical questions: Post in Slack
-- Urgent issues: Post in the course Slack/Discord
+- Urgent issues: Post in the course Slack

 Good luck!
 We're excited to see your work and learn about your teaching approach.

 ---
-*GradML CS6923 - Teaching Assistant Selection*
+*Grad Deep Learning - Teaching Assistant Selection*